Shi2oon/MTEX_Pipeline/readme.txt

 startEBSD('full directory of the .ctf file')

-This MTEX analysis pipeline for data from Oxford system (I think I got the orientation right but please have a play with it using your data and let me know.
-For now it accommodates austenite, ferrite, moissanite, silicon ad Nikel (all cubic) but can be modified to include more materials maybe hexagonal.
+This MTEX analysis pipeline for data from the Oxford system (I think I got the orientation right, but please have a play with it using your data and let me know) accommodates austenite, ferrite, moissanite, silicon, and Nikel (all cubic) but can be modified to include more materials, maybe hexagonal.

-** make sure to install the mtex included with the code as it edited to work with code, I did not push these changes to MTEX authors for approval yet .. so be patient as I'm improving this code to part of MTEX **
+** make sure to install the MTEX included with the code as it is edited to work with the code; I did not push these changes to MTEX authors for approval yet .. so be patient as I'm improving this code to part of MTEX **

 The code gives (order in the steps included in the code, which can be accessed via the STP variable when using the startEBSD function):
-1) reorganise and fill the data
+1) reorganise and fill in the data

 2) EBSD maps with some statistics (I can add more as required).